 Metallography is the art of embedding a specimen in resin and preparing it to reveal the microstructure of the materials.
-Specimens are prepared in this manner for analyses under optical microscopes, scanning electron microscopes (SEM) and Electron Probe Micro-Analysis (EPMA).
+Specimens are prepared in this manner for analyzes under optical microscopes, scanning electron microscopes (SEM) and Electron Probe Micro-Analysis (EPMA).

 These techniques are utilized to perform metallurgical evaluation, measurement of features, material characterization, automated image analyses, contaminant identification and failure analyses.
 Good metallographic preparation techniques are essential to obtaining accurate analyses results.